An Interview with Nonnie Hood

 Please tell us a little bit about yourself.
 Since we are about helping families with young children, can you start with when you were a little girl and the family you were born into?
 And then tell us about your own family – husband, children and grandchildren?

-As the youngest of five children, I grew up in a busy and adventuresome household.
+As the youngest of five children, I grew up in a busy and adventuresome household in New Bedford, MA.

 My father was a doctor who made house calls day and night.
 There was seldom a peaceful meal for him.
 However, he always made time for each one of us.
 He taught us many survival skills from changing a flat tire, sailing a boat, and enjoying the wonders of the outdoors.